Peffern/FixNode/README.md

 3) Forestry still will distill fresh and salt water into deionized water

 4) IE External heater will heat BP alloy furnace

+Note: This mod is deprecated and doesn't work with the current versions of TNFC